 The IEC 62133 standard requires that a fully charged single cell or battery pack be fixed to the test machine by a rigid method.
 The method should be capable of supporting all solid surfaces of the battery or battery pack.
 A single cell or battery pack has to withstand the equivalent of three shocks.
 The impact should be applied in three directions perpendicular to each other.
 At least one direction should be perpendicular to the horizontal plane.

 The drop test is primarily used to simulate the free fall that a product may experience during handling.
 Mainly to examine the ability of the product to resist accidental impact.
 80% of electronics damage is due to drop and collision.
-R&D personnel often spend a lot of time and cost, and do related quality tests for products.
-The most common structural tests are drop and impact tests.
-In fact, the company most commonly use the battery testing equipment include battery drop tester and heavy impact tester
+R&D personnel often spend a lot of time and cost and do related quality tests for products.
+The most common structural tests are dropped and impact tests.
+In fact, the company most commonly used battery testing equipment include battery drop tester and heavy impact tester